AvocadoCorp/CalendarAdapter/README.md

 `CalendarAdapter` uses an interface called `CalendarEvent` for representing events.  `CalendarEvent` has two public methods, `getStartDate()` and `getEndDate()`.

+## Methods

-`CalendarAdapter` also contains the following public methods for manipulating its data after initialization:
+`CalendarAdapter` contains the following public methods for manipulating its data after initialization:

 ##### setCalendarEvents(List\<? extends CalendarEvent\> calendarEvents)